Thank You for Your Support

 It doesn’t have to be this way.
 With your help, we can stop this.

-The billions of dollars we save will be reinvested where they belong: back into the lives of NJ-11
+That legislation will restore ICE funding to 2024 levels, and the billions of dollars we save can be reinvested where they belong: back into the lives of NJ-11

 families—into affordability, opportunity, education, and real public safety.